 This seriously might be the thing we most appreciate about Roe v.
 Wade.
 Up until abortion was legalized, the practice was so unsafe that in 1965 approximately 17% of all deaths related to pregnancy and childbirth were attributed to illegal abortions.
 Thanks to greater accessibility to safe, legal abortion, today, over 99% of early abortions are completed without complications.

 The increase of accessibility to abortion has made it possible for many people to pursue employment, educational, and personal opportunities that were often impossible and unreachable before Roe v.
 Wade.
 In a case surrounding abortion in 1992, the Supreme Court even noted that “the ability of women to participate equally in the economic and social life of the Nation has been facilitated by their ability to control their reproductive lives.”

 6. It makes the best litmus test for dating

 Okay, maybe it’s a little uncomfortable to ask someone their opinion on Roe v.
 Wade during the first date.
 But having this conversation before slipping between the sheets is a sure-fire way to make sure you and your partner are on the same page about the future before something happens.

 Thank you Roe v.
-Wade for making abortion legal in the US for 47 years!
+Wade for making abortion legal in the US for almost half a century!
 We are eternally grateful to the 7 justices that voted in favor of the decision: Justices Warren E. Burger, Harry Blackmun, Potter Stewart, Thurgood Marshall, William O. Douglas, Lewis F. Powell, Jr. and William J. Brennan.
 We truly appreciate what you did to help establish abortion as a fundamental human right. 🙏🙏🙏🙏🙏🙏🙏

 BTW, if you ever need to exercise your constitutional right to have an abortion, we’re here for you!
 Give us a call at 1-855-SAY-CARA or check us out online to schedule an appointment.